PhysicalGraph/LivioHTTPServer/README.md

 If you’re using [Carthage](https://github.com/Carthage/Carthage), simply add LivioHTTPServer to your `Cartfile`:

 ```
-github "PhysicalGraph/LivioHTTPServer"
+github "livio/LivioHTTPServer"
 ```
 Make sure to add `CocoaAsyncSocket.framework` to "Linked Frameworks and Libraries" and "copy-frameworks" Build Phases.
+[More Information on Carthage](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos)

 To manually add LivioHTTPServer to your application: